casantosmu/metal-tracker-serverless-cdk/README.md

 The application uses environment variables for configuration.
 Make sure to set the following environment variables:

 - `SEND_EMAIL_ADDRESS`: The email address to which new album review notifications will be sent.
+- `EMAIL_ADDRESS_METRIC_ERRORS`: The email address to which metric errors will be sent for monitoring purposes.

 ## Usage